AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    ![](assets/mouserover-salesforce.png)

 1. A dialog appears prompting you to enter the org-url.
-Click&nbsp;**Connect**&nbsp;after providing the URL.&nbsp;
+Click **Connect** after providing the URL.
 1. Upon successful connection, the overview page appears.

 ## Map attributes {#mapattributes}

 Once connection is successfully established, you can map Salesforce columns to the corresponding attributes of Learning Manager.
-This step is mandatory.&nbsp;
+This step is mandatory.

 1. In the mapping page, on left side you can see Learning Manager’s columns and on right side you can see the Salesforce columns.
 Select the appropriate column name that maps to the Learning Manager’s column name.

    ![](assets/sfdc-map-columns.png)

-   Learning Manager's column data shown on the left side are fetched from the active fields.&nbsp;The **manager** field must be mapped to a field of type email address.
+   Learning Manager's column data shown on the left side are fetched from the active fields.
+The **manager** field must be mapped to a field of type email address.
 Mapping all the columns is mandatory before the connector can be used.

-1. Click** Save** after completing the mapping.&nbsp;
+1. Click** Save** after completing the mapping.
 1. The connector is now ready for use.
 The account that has been configured and appears as a data source within the Administrator app.
 The administrator can schedule the import or for on-demand sync.

 ## Using Salesforce connector {#usingsalesforceconnector}

-Salesforce connector connects to Salesforce.com to fetch the users as configured and add them to Learning Manager.&nbsp;
+Salesforce connector connects to Salesforce.com to fetch the users as configured and add them to Learning Manager.

 ## Import users from Salesforce contacts {#import-salesforce-contacts}

 Learning Manager enhances the Salesforce connector to fetch Contacts as well as Salesforce Users and import them into Learning Manager automatically.

-On the&nbsp;Salesforce&nbsp;connector page, enter the Salesforce&nbsp;url&nbsp;and&nbsp;complete the authentication.
-Once you’ve authenticated,&nbsp;you can then proceed to import users or contacts.
-If you choose the option&nbsp;Contacts,&nbsp;then specify the subset of contacts to be imported.
+On the Salesforce connector page, enter the Salesforce url and complete the authentication.
+Once you’ve authenticated, you can then proceed to import users or contacts.
+If you choose the option Contacts, then specify the subset of contacts to be imported.

-Choose&nbsp;the&nbsp;Salesforce columns and map them to corresponding Learning Manager's group-able attributes.
+Choose the Salesforce columns and map them to corresponding Learning Manager's group-able attributes.
 Once the mapping is completed, the same mapping is used in subsequent user imports.

-1. Sign&nbsp;in to&nbsp;Salesforce.
+1. Sign in to Salesforce.

-1. On the connection page, click&nbsp;**Import Internal Users**.&nbsp;
+1. On the connection page, click **Import Internal Users**.

    ![](assets/image048.png)

-1. On the&nbsp;**Import Users**&nbsp;page,&nbsp;there is a new option,&nbsp;Contacts.
-Click the radio button&nbsp;**Contacts&nbsp;**and you will see the following options.
+1. On the **Import Users** page, there is a new option, Contacts.
+Click the radio button **Contacts **and you will see the following options.

    ![](assets/image050.png)

-1. If you click&nbsp;**Yes**,&nbsp;you can perform the following:
+1. If you click **Yes**, you can perform the following:

-   * **Choose Contacts column:&nbsp;**Select the field that you want to import to Learning Manager.
+   * **Choose Contacts column:** Select the field that you want to import to Learning Manager.
-   * **Specify values:**&nbsp;Choose the values that represent the field selected.
+   * **Specify values:** Choose the values that represent the field selected.

    ![](assets/image053.png)

    * Map the Salesforce columns with that of Learning Manager.
-   * To start importing, click&nbsp;**Save**.
+   * To start importing, click **Save**.

 1.

-   * If you click&nbsp;**No. Import all Contacts**,&nbsp;you can map the fields directly without filtering the contacts.
+   * If you click **No. Import all Contacts**, you can map the fields directly without filtering the contacts.
 Here, you’d import all contacts from Salesforce.
-   * To start importing, click&nbsp;**Save**.
+   * To start importing, click **Save**.

 ## Export learning records

-Learning Manager offers an ability to export learning records like transcript, user report, skill report to&nbsp;Salesforce.
-You can determine if the exported data should be linked with the ‘User’ table or the ‘Contacts’ table in&nbsp;Salesforce.&nbsp;
+Learning Manager offers an ability to export learning records like transcript, user report, skill report to Salesforce.
+You can determine if the exported data should be linked with the ‘User’ table or the ‘Contacts’ table in Salesforce.

 ![](assets/export-events-new.png)

 ## Custom objects in Salesforce

-Before exporting learning records from Learning Manager, you must create custom objects in Salesforce.&nbsp;Custom objects&nbsp;are objects that you create to store information that’s specific to your company or industry.
+Before exporting learning records from Learning Manager, you must create custom objects in Salesforce.
+Custom objects are objects that you create to store information that’s specific to your company or industry.
 For more information, see [Salesforce custom objects](https://trailhead.salesforce.com/en/content/learn/modules/data_modeling/objects_intro).

 Here's how you'll create the objects: